 Don’t expect an eye exam for contact lenses to go as quickly as one would for obtaining glasses, as the routine is more complicated than that.
 Yes, you need a separate exam for your eyes if you’re interested in getting contact lenses.
 Your optometrist needs to determine your prescription while assessing the health of your eyes, inside and out.
 Once that’s complete, your doctor will begin fitting you with trial contact lenses to gather the proper measurements and find the most comfortable fit for you.
 Leave yourself enough time for your eye exam, as you never know how long it will take.

 It Takes Practice

 You won’t be a pro at inserting and removing contact lenses in the hour or two you’ve been wearing them.
 If they’re inserted incorrectly, it could lead to dangerous complications for your eyes.
-Which is why you’ll practice taking them on and off in front of your optometrist before leaving the eye clinic.
+This is why you’ll practice taking them on and off in front of your optometrist before leaving the eye clinic.
 This is one of the reasons contact lens appointments can take an hour or more.